-MHRA is required to try to provide reasonable accommodation to applicants or any member of an applicant household with a disability.
-Reasonable accommodation means a modification to buildings or program procedures to help an otherwise eligible applicant with a disability or handicap to utilize MHRA's services or programs.
-Examples of reasonable accommodation include: permitting a family to have an assistive animal in a development where animals are usually prohibited; providing large-type documents, a reader or sign language interpreter; making alterations to an MHRA property for a family member with a wheelchair; permitting or scheduling an outside agency to assist an applicant with a disability to meet MHRA's applicant screening criteria.
+MHRA is required to try to provide reasonable accommodation to applicants or member of an applicant household with a disability.
+Reasonable accommodation means a modification to buildings or program procedures to help an eligible applicant with a disability or handicap to utilize MHRA's services or programs.
+Examples include: permitting an assistive animal in a development where animals are usually prohibited; providing large-type documents, a reader, or sign language interpreter; making alterations to a MHRA property for a wheelchair; permitting or scheduling an outside agency to assist an applicant with a disability to meet MHRA's applicant screening criteria.

-An applicant family with a member with a disability must be able to meet essential obligations of residency, but there is no requirement that it do so without assistance.
-If you or a member of your family thinks you might need or want a reasonable accommodation, you may request it at any time during the application process or after admission.
+An applicant family with a disabled member must be able to meet essential obligations of residency, but it is not required that they do so without assistance.
+If you or a family member thinks you might need or want a reasonable accommodation, it may be requested at any time during or after the application.
 This is up to you.
 If you would prefer not to discuss your situation with MHRA, that is your right.